The Power of Habits

 3. Start Living a More Minimalistic Lifestyle

 This whole new culture of materialistic capitalism gives us this illusion that the more valuable goods we own the more valuable people we are.
 This is this bullsh*t most social media influencers try to sell us.
-Everywhere you look you see ads with all these high on dopamine, too beautiful to be real models with a plastered smile on their faces telling you that you REALLY need to buy this particular product (usually overpriced) BECAUSE your happiness depends on it.
+Everywhere you look you see ads with all these high on dopamine, too beautiful to be real models with a plastered smile on their faces telling you that you REALLY need to buy a particular product (usually overpriced) BECAUSE your happiness depends on it.
 No, that’s not true.
 That’s a BIG FAT LIE.

 Only non-materialistic life goals lead to happiness.
 A new car won’t help you to achieve a sense of belonging.
 The latest smartphone model won’t buy you respect or approval.
 This new insanely expensive little black dress won’t buy you, love.
 Money can’t buy true happiness.
 Or unconditional love.
 Or authentic friendship.
 Or freedom.
 Or a real human connection.
 The timeless, universal values are not for sale.
 And will never be.
 If your goal is money you will never have enough.
 If you are trying to fill a void in your life with material things it will never work out.
 If you value more possessions than life experiences you’re setting yourself up for a life filled with unhappiness.